ORNL/dasp-stacker/README.md

 ```
 ![FASP Image](examples/images/fasp_image1.png)

-#### HASP Interactive Visualization
+#### `hasp_viz()` HASP Interactive Visualization
 Displays the HASP visualization for the provided signal.
-The user can select wihich version of HASP to use within the visualization.
+The user can select which version of HASP to use within the visualization.

 ##### Parameters
 * signal (np.ndarray): The input signal to visualize.